Azure Boards | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2013

-The Microsoft Agile glossary is a short dictionary of terms used in tracking work using Azure Boards and Team Foundation Server.
-See also:
+The Microsoft Agile glossary is a short dictionary of terms used in tracking work using Azure Boards.
+Additional terms are defined in the following articles:

 - Kanban key concepts